The Orphange

 Review:

 We start this with a bunch of children playing a game that is very similar to ‘Red Light’.
-We see that other children are approaching her until she is tagged.
-It turns out that one of the girls, Laura, has been adopted and going to be leaving the orphanage.
+The children approach the girl who is it until she is tagged.
+It turns out that one of them, Laura (Mireia Reanu), has been adopted and going to be leaving the orphanage.

 It then shifts to present day where Laura is Belén Rueda.
-She is moving into her former home with her husband Carlos (Fernando Cayo) and their son Simón (Roger Príncep).
-Their plan is to reopen this place as a school for children that have disabilities.
-Through some interactions we learn that Simón is adopted and HIV positive.
-He also has a vivid imagination in that he has a bunch of imaginary friends.
-His parents are concerned, but hoping that when the other children move in, he’ll grow out of it.
+Like the synopsis states, she’s moving into her former home with her husband Carlos (Fernando Cayo) and their son Simón (Roger Príncep).
+Their plan is to reopen this place as a school for children that have disabilities, similar to what it was before.
+Through interactions we learn that Simón is adopted and HIV positive.
+He also has a vivid imagination in that he has imaginary friends.
+Laura is concerned where Carlos believes he’ll grow out of it, especially when the other children move in.

-Things get a bit weird though when Simón and Laura go to the beach together.
-There is a nearby cave and inside, Simón meets a new imaginary friend Tomás.
+Things get a bit weird when Simón and Laura go to the beach together.
+There is a nearby cave and inside, Simón meets a new imaginary friend Tomás (Óscar Casas).
 This ends up turning into six new friends.
-Laura and Carlos just believe it is still him being lonely, but weird things start to happen around their new house.
+Laura and Carlos just believe it is still him being lonely, but odd things happen around their new house.

-If I’m going to be perfectly honest, I’m mad at myself for waiting this long to see the film.
-I have seen director J.A.
-Bayona’s films after this and I can actually see where his talents started.
-I was listening to a podcast about this film and I something that struck me is when we think about Spain, we think of beaches, sun and bright colors.
-Bayona does a great job at making this film look ominous, overcast and just cold.
-That really fits the tone as well as the atmosphere.
+That is where I’ll leave my recap and introduction to the characters.
+Where I’ll start then is that this is one that annoys me that I took so long to see originally.
+I had seen other works by director J.A.
+Bayona’s films and it makes sense why he was given bigger projects off the back of this.
+Something I heard on a podcast about this film and where it is set in Spain, we think of beaches, sun and bright colors.
+Bayona does a great job at making things look ominous, overcast and just cold.
+That fits the tone as well as the atmosphere.

-The last thing to cover is that the writing of this film is excellent.
-There are little things that play into the film later and I love when a movie can do this as well as we see here.
+The last thing to cover is that the writing is excellent.
+There are little things that play into the film later and I appreciate this, especially when its handle like it is here.
 There are certain noises and things that happen.
 Going farther than that, I love how ingrained in this Laura and others are in the past of this place.
 There’s also a moment where Simón is reading Peter Pan and I love how this also ties back in.
-This is interesting as Guillermo del Toro helped produce, as it does carry that dark fairy tale feel he brings.
+It explains so much with the ending.
+This is interesting as Guillermo del Toro helped produce, as it does carry that dark fairy tale feel that he utilizes so well.

 My Rating: 10 out of 10